Manafort faces up to 10 years in prison in second sentencing

 Paul Manafort, President Donald Trump's onetime campaign chairman, faces up to 10 years in prison in his second and final round of sentencing on Wednesday.

-Manafort, 69, will appear before Judge Amy Berman Jackson in Washington, D.C., federal court, where he pleaded guilty to two conspiracy charges.
+Manafort, 69, appeared before Judge Amy Berman Jackson in Washington, D.C., federal court, where he pleaded guilty to two conspiracy charges brought by special counsel Robert Mueller.
+He arrived in a wheelchair and wearing a dark suit.

 Berman Jackson will decide if his sentence will be served concurrently or consecutively with the 47-month sentence he received last week in a Virginia federal court, which prompted criticism that his sentence was too light.

-After the longtime political operative was convicted on eight felony counts in his Virginia case, Manafort pleaded guilty to the conspiracy charges in the D.C. courtroom last September.
-The first count is participating in a conspiracy against the United States, which involved money laundering, tax fraud, failing to file Foreign Bank Account Reports, violating the Foreign Agents Registration Act, and lying and misrepresenting to the Department of Justice.
+After the longtime political operative was convicted on eight felony fraud counts in his Virginia case, Manafort pleaded guilty to the conspiracy charges in the D.C. courtroom last September.
+He faced one count of participating in a conspiracy against the United States, which involved money laundering, tax fraud, failing to file Foreign Bank Account Reports, violating the Foreign Agents Registration Act, and lying and misrepresenting to the Department of Justice.

 The second count, conspiracy to obstruct justice, is tied to his efforts to guide witness testimony after he was indicted in 2017.